dynverse/dynbenchmark_results/02-metrics/01-metric_characterisation/README.md

 ## Specific metrics

-### isomorphic, edgeflip and HIM: Edit distance between two trajectory topologies
+### Isomorphic, edgeflip and HIM: Edit distance between two trajectory topologies

 We used three different scores to assess the similarity in the topology between two trajectories, iregardless of where the cells were